radiantlogic-v8/documentation-ido/documentation/mcp-server/quickstart-tutorial.md

 The steps below create a simple end-to-end flow: an n8n chat interface backed by an AI agent that can call MCP tools.
 Once this is running, more advanced patterns become variations around the same agent node.

-### Ask your administrator for four items
+### Obtain Identity Observability credentials

-Before opening n8n, request these settings:
+Before opening n8n, request these credentials from your administrator:

 | Item | Example | Purpose |
 | --- | --- | --- |